Lewis C. Cantley: Use of Oriented Peptide Libraries to determine phosphopeptide binding specificity and protein kinase substrate specificity

 In 1994, the Cantley lab published a novel strategy to determine the sequence specificity of phosphopeptide binding domains (initially SH2 domains).
 Subsequently, the oriented peptide library approach was extended to identify the substrate specificity of protein kinases toward synthetic peptides.
 This approach was then extended to characterize the specificity of Ser/Thr kinases and phospho-Ser/Thr binding domains.
 This approach was used to characterize the substrate specificity of a large number of protein kinases.
 The kinase specificity matrices generated from these experiments served as the basis for creating the website Scansite, allowing the de novo identification of candidate phosphorylation sites in an arbitrary protein.

 In later research, the oriented peptide library approach has also been used to characterize protease cleavage specificity.
 Modification of the original oriented peptide approach has allowed for large scale, kinome-wide determination of protein kinase specificity.

 Discovery of PtdIns(5)P

 In 1997, the Cantley lab discovered that the enzymes that had been referred to as type II PIP-kinases, instead of using PtdIns(4)P as a substrate, in fact required PtdIns(5)P as a substrate to produce PtdIns(4,5)P2.
 Further research demonstrated that PtdIns(5)P is naturally occurring in all eukaryotes.

-It is remarkable that of the seven naturally occurring phosphoinositides, the existence of four of them (PtdIns(5)P, PtdIns(3)P, PtdIns(3,4)P2, and PtdIns(3,4,5)P3) was discovered by Cantley and colleagues.
+Of the seven naturally occurring phosphoinositides, the existence of four of them (PtdIns(5)P, PtdIns(3)P, PtdIns(3,4)P2, and PtdIns(3,4,5)P3) was discovered by Cantley and colleagues.